hxyue1/mathimation/README.md

 The demo script provides an example of a matrix batch moving across the screen.

-After cloning the repository and changing directories, run the following command in Terminal.
+After cloning the repository and changing directories, run the following command in Terminal:

 ```
 python demo.py